icons8/lunacy-docs/docs/tools.md

   <thead>
     <tr>
       <th>Operation</th>
+      <th>Description</th>
       <th>Keyboard shortcut</th>
     </tr>
   </thead>
   <tbody>
     <tr>
       <td>Zoom to object</td>
+      <td>Allows you to zoom in to a particular object or area.
+Hover the cursor over the object or area, hold down `Ctrl` and use the mouse wheel to zoom in or out.</td>
       <td><code>Ctrl + Mouse Wheel</code></td>
     </tr>
     <tr>
       <td>Soft zoom to object</td>
+      <td>Similar to the previous option, but with lower zooming speed.</td>
       <td><code>Ctrl + Shift + Mouse Wheel</code></td>
     </tr>
     <tr>
       <td>Zoom in/out</td>
+      <td>Zooms the canvas in/out</td>
       <td><code>+/-</code> or <code>Ctrl + "+/-"</code></td>
     </tr>
     <tr>
       <td>Zoom to 100%</td>
+      <td>Sets the zoom value to 100%</td>
       <td><code>Ctrl + 0</code></td>
     </tr>
     <tr>
       <td>Zoom to all objects</td>
+      <td>Shows all the objects available on the page</td>
       <td><code>Ctrl + 1</code></td>
     </tr>
     <tr>
       <td>Zoom to selection</td>
+      <td>Zooms in and displays the selected object in the center of the screen.</td>
       <td><code>Ctrl + 2</code></td>
     </tr>
     <tr>
       <td>Zoom to fit width</td>
+      <td>Zooms the canvas so that all the horizontally distributed objects fit the screen and you don't have to scroll the screen to the sides.</td>
       <td><code>Ctrl + 3</code></td>
     </tr>
     <tr>
       <td>Zoom to fit height</td>
+      <td>Zooms the canvas so that all the vertically distributed objects fit the screen and you don't have to scroll the screen up or down.</td>
       <td><code>Ctrl + 4</code></td>
     </tr>
   </tbody>